-Annexure 1 referred to in our report to the Members of Finesse International Design Private Limited ("the Company") for the year ended March 31, 2020.
+Annexure 1 referred to in our report to the Members of Finesse International Design Private Limited ("the Company") for the year ended March 31, 2021.
 We report that:

-- (i) (a) The Company has maintained proper records showing full particulars including quantitative details and situation of property, plant and equipment. - (b) All property, plant and equipment were physically verified by the management in the previous year in accordance with a planned programme of verifying them once in three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanations given by the management, there are no immovable properties, included in property, plant and equipment of the Company and accordingly, the requirements under paragraph 3(i)(c) of the Order are not applicable to the Company. - (ii) The Management has conducted physical verification of inventory at reasonable intervals during the year and no material discrepancies were noticed on such physical verification. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ("the Act").
+- (i) (a) The Company has maintained proper records showing full particulars including quantitative details and situation of property, plant and equipment. - (b) All property, plant and equipment have not been physically verified by the management during the year but there is a regular programme of verifying them once in three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets. - (c) According to the information and explanations given by the management, there are no immovable properties, included in property, plant and equipment of the Company and accordingly, the requirements under paragraph 3(i)(c) of the Order are not applicable to the Company. - (ii) The Management has conducted physical verification of inventory at reasonable intervals during the year and no material discrepancies were noticed on such physical verification. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ("the Act").
 Accordingly, the provisions of clause 3(iii) (a), (b) and (c) of the Order are not applicable to the Company and hence not commented upon. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, guarantees, investments and securities given in respect of which provisions of section 185 and 186 of the Act are applicable and hence not commented upon. - (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) To the best of our knowledge and as explained by the management, the Central Government has not specified the maintenance of cost records under Section 148(1) of the Act, for the products of the Company. - (vii) (a) The Company is generally regular in depositing with appropriate authorities undisputed statutory dues including provident fund, employees' state insurance, income-tax, custom duty, goods and service tax, cess and other statutory dues applicable to it. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income-tax, custom duty, goods and service tax, cess and other statutory dues were outstanding, at the year end, for a period of more than six months from the date they became payable. - (c) According to the information and explanations given to us, the dues of income tax, custom duty, goods and service tax and cess on account of any dispute, are as follows:
+Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) To the best of our knowledge and as explained by the management, the Central Government has not specified the maintenance of cost records under Section 148(1) of the Act, for the products of the Company. - (vii) (a) The Company is generally regular in depositing with appropriate authorities undisputed statutory dues including provident fund, employees' state insurance, income-tax, custom duty, goods and services tax, cess and other statutory dues applicable to it. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income-tax, custom duty, goods and services tax, cess and other statutory dues were outstanding, at the year end, for a period of more than six months from the date they became payable. - (c) According to the information and explanations given to us, the dues of income tax, custom duty, goods and services tax and cess on account of any dispute, are as follows:

-Statute Nature of dues Unpaid amount involved (Rs. in lakhs) Period to which amount relates Forum where the dispute is pending Income tax Act, 1961 Income tax 11.27 2018-19 Commissioner of income tax (appeals)
+Nature of dues Unpaid amount involved (Rs. in lakhs) Period to which amount relates Forum where the dispute is pending Income tax 215.64 AY 2013-14 to Commissioner of Income Tax (Appeals) dues dues involved (Rs. in lakhs) dues involved (Rs. in lakhs) Period to which amount relates